AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-1-of-3-add-marketo-fields-to-salesforce-enterprise-unlimited.md

 Perform the following steps for each of the three custom fields to add them.
 Start with Score.

-1.&nbsp;Log into Salesforce and click Setup.
+1. Log into Salesforce and click Setup.

 ![](assets/image2016-5-23-13-3a15-3a21.png)

-2.&nbsp;In the Build menu on the left, click Customize and select Leads.
+2. In the Build menu on the left, click Customize and select Leads.
 Click Fields.

 ![](assets/image2016-5-23-13-3a20-3a5.png)

-3.&nbsp;Click New in the Custom Fields & Relationships section at the bottom of the page.
+3. Click New in the Custom Fields & Relationships section at the bottom of the page.

 ![](assets/image2016-5-26-14-3a41-3a40.png)

-4.&nbsp;Choose the appropriate field type (for Score — number; Acquisition Program — text; Acquisition Date — Date/Time).
+4. Choose the appropriate field type (for Score — number; Acquisition Program — text; Acquisition Date — Date/Time).

 ![](assets/choose-field-type-2-hand.png)

-5.&nbsp;Click Next.
+5. Click Next.

 ![](assets/image2016-5-26-14-3a51-3a14.png)

-6.&nbsp;Enter the Field Label, Length, and Field Name for the field, as shown in the table below.
+6. Enter the Field Label, Length, and Field Name for the field, as shown in the table below.

 <table>
  <thead>